-Telling an employee at the annual review that you are rating them 3 or 4 instead of 5 because everyone has room to grow is nonsense.
-Equivalently, telling a good employee that she is rated a 3 so that she has something to aspire to, destroys, not increases, motivation.
+Holding back information and not conducting performance reviews that would have helped an employee grow is just plain wrong.
+Additionally, misuse of an annual appraisal destroys employee trust and creates an environment in which employees are afraid to make mistakes.
+Telling an employee at the annual review that you are rating her 3 or 4 instead of 5 because everyone has room to grow is nonsense.
+Equivalently, telling a good employee that he is rated a 3 so that he has something to aspire to, destroys—not increases—motivation.

-A manager who vacillates about goals, changes his or her mind, moves the group in new directions based on new feedback at the drop of a hat, and never seems sure of the appropriate direction, will make employees crazy.
+A manager who vacillates about goals, changes his mind, moves the group in new directions based on new feedback at the drop of a hat, and never seems sure of the appropriate direction, will make employees crazy.
 These managers alienate employees who are asked constantly to start, restart, and change direction.